Configure webhooks

 Stedi emits a file failed event when it either fails to process a response from a payer or cannot deliver a submitted claim.

-We monitor for file failed events internally because they are usually the result of connection problems or other issues that our engineering team must resolve with the payer.
-However, you may want to also monitor these events so you can alert our customer support team if needed.
+File failed events can indicate connection problems or other issues that our engineering team must resolve with the payer.
+If you’re submitting claims through Stedi APIs, you may want to also monitor these events so you can alert our customer support team if needed.

 Event filters